Skip main navigation

 0

-• Zero 5xx error alerts (site has been 100% available)
+• Effectively no 5xx error alerts (the site has been highly available)

-• Three traffic spike alerts (all legitimate traffic, not attacks)
+• A handful of traffic spike alerts (all legitimate traffic, not attacks)

 What Went Right

-1. Performance improvement exceeded expectations: 87% faster load times globally
+1. Performance improvement exceeded expectations: Much faster load times globally

 3. Zero maintenance burden: No more security patches, no more late-night server crashes

-4. Infinite scalability: Handled HackerNews traffic spike with zero issues
+4. Effectively unlimited scalability: Handled traffic spikes with zero issues

-5. Improved security posture: Security scan score went from B to A+
+5. Improved security posture: Security scan score improved meaningfully

 What Went Wrong (And How We Fixed It)

-1. Initial CloudFront misconfiguration: Cost $70 in invalidation charges.
+1. Initial CloudFront misconfiguration: Cost real money in invalidation charges.
 Fixed by using correct origin endpoint.

-2. Broken links after migration: 200 pages had incorrect relative links.
+2. Broken links after migration: A batch of pages had incorrect relative links.
 Fixed with find/replace script before redeployment.

-3. Overly aggressive caching: HTML cached for 24 hours caused stale content.
-Reduced to 1 hour TTL.
+3. Overly aggressive caching: HTML cached for a day caused stale content.
+Reduced TTL substantially.

 4. Missing security headers: Security team flagged.
 Fixed with CloudFront response headers policy.